aluoty/Nebulance/README.md

 ## Purpose And Vision :eyes:
 + Name inspiration taken from Nebula(Star clouds) + Balance &#8594; Nebu-lance.
 + To build a game from scratch while learning React, Threejs, TS, HTML and CSS.
-+ Influenced by notable game titles: EVE Online, Star Citizen.
++ Influenced and inspired by notable game titles: EVE Online, Star Citizen and No Man's Sky.
 + Using low-poly stylized models, such as ones from [Poly Pizza](https://poly.pizza/).
 + First properly made and maintained 3D game of mine.
 + Focuses on storytelling, gameplay and game vibe.